Enjoying the Bay's beautiful outdoors

 Te Moananui ā Toi | the Coastal Bay of Plenty, is a slice of paradise on New Zealand’s East Coast.
 Made up of some of the country’s best beaches and short walks, it’s a wonderful place to go to get back to nature.

-GETTING OUT ON THE BAY'S TRACK AND TRAILS
+GETTING OUT ON THE BAY'S TRACKS AND TRAILS

 Mauao (Mount Maunganui)